 Built in the summer of 1941 during World War II, the Pentagon was constructed as a headquarters and office building for the Department of Defense.
 Here, the building is used as the world's largest office building and employs more than 20,000 military and civilian employees.
 The Pentagon is on the National Register of Historic Places as well as registered as a National Historic Landmark.

 Visitors who are wishing to take a guided tour of the Pentagon must make a reservation in advance.
 Each visitor must be approved per Washington rules to enter the Pentagon.
 Reservations will not be accepted for tours within thirteen days or for more than 90 days away from your trip itinerary.
 Each Pentagon visitor will need to abide by tour guide lines as well as the security information, which includes presenting identification as well as agreeing to being searched for prohibited items.
 There is also no photography allowed inside the Pentagon, so tour visitors should be aware of that.
-As a Pentagon visitor, you can also choose a private tour option at the time of reservation.
+As you visit the Pentagon, you can also choose a private tour option at the time of reservation.
 Once you receive approval, keep the following tips in mind:

 The Pentagon is the headquarters of the United States Department of Defense.
 It is located in Arlington VA but has six Washington DC zip codes.
 The unique design of the Pentagon, a five-story (plus two basements), five-sided building consisting of five concentric pentagons, was built in only 16 months.